THE ROAD TO THE ISLES

 Despite the deep historical significance of Glenfinnan, it’s perhaps ironic that the site is better known today for the arching stone viaduct that allows the train to cross the head of the glen, as featured in the Harry Potter films.

-The final leg of the journey runs along the shores of Loch Eil which in turn runs into Loch Linnie.
+The final leg of the journey along road to the isles runs along the shores of Loch Eil which in turn runs into Loch Linnie.
 As you pull into Corpach you will be presented with views across Loch Linnie of Ben Nevis, which at 1344 metres is Britain’s highest peak.
 The mountain itself is something of a ‘whales back’ with the Lochaber town of Fort William sitting in its shadow on the shores of the loch below.

 Ben Nevis from Corpach